 - 1. Employment by industry numbers and percentages (i.e. manufacturing: 150,000 (20%)). - 2.
 Major employers and anticipated expansions, contractions in their workforces, as well as newly planned employers and their impact on employment in the market area. - 3.
-Labor force and unemployment trends for the smallest geographic area possible (e.g. PMA, City, County, etc.) since 2000 and, where possible, the county-total workforce figures and number and percentage on both.
+Labor force and unemployment trends for the smallest geographic area possible (e.g. PMA, City, County, etc.) since 2005 and, if available, the county-total workforce figures.
+Trend analysis should include numbers and percentages for each segment.
 A narrative analysis of data provided, including discussing the cause for the trend and the overall conclusions.
 Relate data to the impact on rental housing demand. - 4.
 Analysts should use recent data sources (less than one year old) at the county level (or smaller) where available.
 Non-traditional data sources are acceptable if identified as such and linked to housing demand. - F. Community Demographic Data: Population and household trends from 2000 and 2010 census including annualized changes.
-Estimates and projections for 2014 and 2017 must be prepared by a reputable source such as Nielsen, ESRI, NC State Demographic Unit or the State Data Center.
+Estimates and projections for 2015 and 2018 must be prepared by a reputable source such as Nielsen, ESRI, NC State Demographic Unit or the State Data Center.
 Compare historical census trends to projected trends.
 Analysts should provide the reasoning for any disagreements with these projections, along with substitute projections.
 Both numbers and percentages must be shown for the data below, including annualized growth figures.
 Please include a narrative description of the data including significant changes and overall conclusions.